hapax/hapax.github.io/assets/chandra.md

 $$

-For a handful of matter, say $N \sim 10^{23}$ electrons, this approximation is basically perfect.
+For a handful of matter, say $N \sim 10^{23}$ electrons, this approximation is more or less perfect.
-On a donut, the degeneracy pressure is calculated as above, but $L$ is replaced by $L^2$, so we find that
+On a donut, the degeneracy pressure is calculated as above, but $L$ is replaced by $L^2$, since this was the volume of the system in the ideal gas law.
+This gives

 $$
 P_F \sim \frac{NE_F}{L^2} \sim \frac{\hbar^2 N^2}{m_e L^4}.
 $$

-You can repeat the Fermi sea calculation for a three-dimensional donut in Exercise 4.
+You can see what the Fermi sea looks like for a three-dimensional donut in Exercise 4.

 ---